 There have been a number of changes in our internal control over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) of the Exchange Act) during the most recent fiscal year that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
-These changes include the addition of a full-time Chief Financial Officer, the implementation of enterprise resource planning accounting systems, and increased accounting and financial reporting consulting resources.
+These changes include the implementation of enterprise resource planning accounting systems, and increased accounting and financial reporting consulting resources.